 What is celiac disease?

-Among the whole population, celiac disease is relatively rare; only 1% of people are diagnosed.
-However, if you are diagnosed with Type 1 diabetes, your risk for getting celiac disease increases tenfold.
-Therefore, if you have Type 1 it is important to stay vigilant about the signs of celiac disease.
+Among the whole population, celiac disease is relatively rare; only 1 percent of people are diagnosed.
+However, if you are diagnosed with type 1 diabetes, your risk for getting celiac disease increases tenfold.
+Therefore, if you have type 1 it is important to stay vigilant about the signs of celiac disease.
 Celiac can also develop at any time in life, so just because you have tested negative on one screening doesn’t mean that you are ‘safe.’

 Signs and symptoms of celiac disease

 - weight loss, fatigue, irritability

 - growth problems (in children)